backengineering/elderscroll/README.md

 **_This project is heavily pasted from pdb-rs_**

+### Limits

+This project will only change the OMAP streams in the PDB file.
+These streams are not used by every PDB parser out there.

+***You must use the old windbg to view the changes we make to the PDB with this library.***

 ### PDB Details

 The PDB file format is actually a file system within a file.
 The format is an "MSF" (Multi Stream File).
 Just know that a single file can contain multiple "streams".
 Each of these streams contains bytes.